Blabbermouth

 how each reader or listener manifested whatever

-effect the poem had on them.
-That’s logical, right?
+effect the poem had on them, etc., that’s logical, right?

 Figure out your own ways into and out of art.
 I’m